 The Pentelic, Imetto and Thassos are marbles coming from the ancient and destroyed Roman monuments of Fiesole (Tuscany); they were reused in the Basilica di San Miniato, Badia Fiesolana and in the Battistero di San Giovanni; the Cipollino or Carystium Marble was used in the San Zanobi column; the Marble of Montagnola Senese was used in the Basilica di Santa Maria Novella; the Lasa Marble was used in the restoration of the XX century in the Battistero di San Giovanni; the Marmo Bardiglio was used in the Battistero di San Giovanni and in the portal of the Chiesa dei Santi Apostoli.

-The different marbles are characterized by the presence of a high content of calcite; in some cases dolomite (Thassos) is also found.
-In low quantities may be present other minerals such as chlorite, epidote and pyrite in the Pentelic marble; mica, quartz and iron oxides in the Imetto marble; epidote, titanite, plagioclase and minerals of of serpentine group in the Thassos marble; mica, epidote, chlorite in the Cipollino or Carystium marbles.
+The different marbles are characterized by the presence of a high content of calcite; in some cases dolomite (Thassos) is also found. other minerals, such as chlorite, epidote and pyrite can be present in the Pentelic marble; mica, quartz and iron oxides are observed in the Imetto marble; epidote, titanite, plagioclase and minerals of of serpentine group are present in the Thassos marble; the presence of mica, epidote, chlorite is observed in the Cipollino or Carystium marbles.
 Pigments, responsible for the different colors, are also present.